Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Integral chain models for higher string topology operations

 is commutative in $\hkmod$ (here the map ${\nabla_X}_*$ is the map~\eqref{eq:defnabla}). \end{lem} \begin{proof} This is a consequence of the naturality of the map $\mathcal{I}t:CH_X(C^\ast(Y))\to C^{\ast}(Y^{X})$, see Corollary~\ref{C:Einftymapping}. \end{proof}

-\begin{prop} Let $M$ be an $n$-connected oriented closed manifold whose homology groups are projective $k$-modules.
+\begin{prop} Let $M$ be an $n$-connected oriented closed manifold.
 Then the following diagram is commutative in $\hkmod$.
 Here the horizontal arrows are the sphere cup-product of Corollary~\ref{C:cupHoch} and the sphere product~\eqref{eq:Dsphereproduct}; the vertical arrows are given by the equivalences~\eqref{eq:HH=chain} (induced by the Poincar\'e duality map and Corollary~\ref{C:Itdual}). \end{prop} Since the vertical arrows are the maps defining the $E_{n+1}$-structure given by Theorem~\ref{T:BraneChain} on $C^\ast\big(X^{S^n}\big)[\dim(X)]$; it follows that the underlying commutative algebra structure on homology agrees with the sphere product.